nivbhaskhar/UnPuzzled/PuzzleSolver/SolverEvaluationAndComparisons/Incorrectly_solved_puzzles_analysis.md

 We further visually investigated what the models did on puzzles they did not solve completely correctly.
 It turned out that the solvers were putting together several chunks of the puzzles correctly even if they were not placing the pieces in the correct positions in the puzzle board.
 Further, the solvers sometimes put back mostly correct but rotated versions of the images.
 Our current evaluation classified all these puzzles as _unsolved_.

 If there are several similar pieces, and a solver chose and fit an incorrect piece, the puzzle of course will not be completely correctly solved.
-However the solver might (and did often) recover and got local chunks of the puzzle right.
+However the solver might (and did often) recover and get local chunks of the puzzle right.
 Perhaps a non-binary evaluation metric would aid in gauging the efficacy of these puzzle-solvers.

 As a side note, we observe that there is some randomness in the search algorithm.
 If there are several choices for the best fit (piece, orientation, open-slot) combination, the solver arbitrarily picks one of them.
 This leads to slightly differing results on different runs